 33. Although I am in agreement that issues going on in the skies that are related to airplane trails have the potential of affecting mold-sensitized people in negative ways, comments about this topic in the Mold Avoiders group in the past have often moved into what I believe to be libelous speech and also generated repeated contentious arguments that have not been relevant to the core purpose of the group.
 Thus, while it is fine for people to discuss their reactions when the skies look particular ways and to outline the avoidance activities that they pursue when this happens, I have placed very strict restriction on discussions of hypothesized covert activities that may or may not be causing the issues in the skies.
 For further explanation, please read this discussion of the topic.

-36. Open discussion of products of possible relevance to mold illness and mold avoidance is encouraged, provided that the discussion follows the rest of the rules.
+37. Open discussion of products or services of possible relevance to mold illness and mold avoidance is encouraged, provided that the discussion follows the rest of the rules.
 However, there also need to be some constraints on the selling of products by participants so that it does not get out of hand.
 Here are the specifics on what is and isn’t allowed.

-* Those who are selling products may ask me to start a thread about those products in the Mold Avoiders forum.
+* Those who are selling products or services may ask me to start a thread about those products in the Mold Avoiders forum.
 Those selling the products as well as other members may add as many comments to this thread as they like.
-Please send this information to me through the Mold Avoiders Comments submission form.

 * These product threads will be maintained indefinitely, so that new comments can continue to be added to them.
 That way, people can consider the products in the context of everything that has been said about them in the forum.

-* If individuals selling a product feel that the product might be helpful for another member’s particular situation, they are permitted to make the following comment on any thread: “You may be interested in X product, which I sell and have been helped by, and so here’s the link to the thread about it.”
+* If individuals selling products or services feel that these might be helpful for another member’s particular situation, they are permitted to make the following comment on any thread: “You may be interested in X product, which I sell and have been helped by, and so here’s the link to the thread about it.”
 Further elaboration is not allowed.

 * Those who are selling products must disclose that status every time they make a comment about their products anywhere in the forum.